TheOneTheOnlyDavidBrown/Lagrange/_drafts/getting-started-with-open-source.md

 - Now that you've created your Github account, head over to [**my repository**]() and click on the **'fork'** button.
 This creates a copy of the codebase under your name so you can edit and add code as needed.
 For this tutorial, I'll have you add your name/social media handle (how else am I supposed to follow you?) to the README.md file.

-- Now that you have the code in a repository that you own, it's time to clone it to your machine. **Click the 'clone' button** and copy the url to your clip board.
+- Now that you have the code in a repository that you own, it's time to clone it to your machine. **Click the 'clone' button** and copy the URL to your clip board.

 - Open up a terminal and **navigate to the directory that houses your projects**.
 So if your `projects` directory is in your home directory, you'd enter `cd ~/projects` then `git clone <paste your url here>` (no <>s) then run `cd ` to enter the projects directory.